 Write down the interface of your library, like in the example above,

-listing the types you plan to export (without definitions) and type
+listing the types you plan to export (you may sketch definitions for them, but

 signatures for the operations.
 When appropriate add explanations of what